Welcome to the WCJJO Executive Team

 was formed in 1971 and is the largest martial arts association in the UK with over 90,000 members.
 The AMA is recognised by the world’s leading martial arts organisations and governing bodies and is very active with a very influential presence on both the national and international martial arts stage.
 The AMA arranges coaching courses up national level, refereeing certificates and first aid courses as well as full accident, indemnity and public liability insurance for its members, instructors and clubs.
 More information can be found on their website www.amauk.co.uk

-(AJF) has a history dating back to 1906.
-Recognised by the Australian Government, the AJF is actually a federation of member schools or organisations and the governing body for jujitsu and related martial arts: aikido, aiki jujitsu Brazilian jiu-jitsu, hapkido, and kenpo jujitsu.
-The AJF administers the National Coaching and Officiating Accreditation Programs for coaches and officials within sport jujitsu, Brazilian jiu-jitsu, and grappling officials.
-More information on the history of jujitsu in Australia is available on the website of Koshinryu Jujutsu Australia
+(KJA) has a history in Australia dating back to 1906.
+KJA is a proud member of the Australian Jujitsu Federation (AJF) recognised by the Australian Government.
+The AJF is the governing body for jujitsu and related martial art: aikido, aiki jujitsu, Brazilian jiu-jitsu, hapkido, and kenpo jujitsu.
+More information on the history of jujutsu in Australia is available on the website of Koshinryu Jujutsu Australia

 The United States Sports Jujitsu Alliance

 (USSJA) was officially formed to represent the World Council of Ju-Jitsu Organizations (WCJJO) in the United States and further support the growth and development of Sport Jujitsu.
 The USSJA operates as a not-for- profit organization, is non-style, and does not provide ranking.
 Our objective is to provide sport jujitsu enthusiasts with new opportunities to compete in quality local, national and international competition, in addition to experiencing the benefits and values of cultural exchange.
 The USSJA is also a supporting member of the United States Jujitsu Federation, and other associations supporting sport for all.